Introduction to Jung's method of resolution of singularities: Generalities about finite morphisms and modifications

 \subsection{The definitions of resolution and embedded resolution}

 $\:$

-Coming back to the desire (\ref{fundesire}), one could think that it is fulfilled for complex analytic varieties if one finds a modification whose initial space is smooth.
+Coming back to the desire (\ref{fundesire}), one could think that it is fulfilled for complex analytic spaces if one finds a modification whose initial space is smooth.
 Such modifications have a special name:

 \begin{definition} Let $X$ be a reduced space.
 A \textbf{resolution} (or \textbf{resolution of the singularities}) of $X$ is a morphism $\tilde{X}\stackrel{\pi}{\rightarrow} X$ such that:

 $\bullet$ $\pi$ is a modification of $X$;